Growth tools only earn their keep if they move a real number — leads, conversions or revenue — not just activity. So where does Circle actually fit?

 The natural comparison is Skool or Mighty Networks — Skool wins on radical simplicity and flat pricing, Mighty Networks on affordable entry; Circle wins on breadth: branded apps, email, CRM, AI agents and a real payments stack.
 Decide by which one fits the job above, not by the louder brand.

-My ex-banker filter is simple: does Circle remove a real cost — time, errors, missed revenue — bigger than what it charges?
+The ex-banker filter — the same yardstick on every review (how we review): My ex-banker filter is simple: does Circle remove a real cost — time, errors, missed revenue — bigger than what it charges?
 If the job above is genuinely yours, it's worth a look.
 We never publish fake or “exclusive” prices, so always confirm the current plan on their site.

 Skip it if you only need a casual chat space (Discord-style) or your margins are thin on high sales volume — the platform commission plus processing fees stack against you.
 Buying a tool to fix a problem you don't have yet just adds cost and another login to manage.